 Pipe the cheesecake batter into the pan to keep things neat.

-The most important tip when making mini cheesecakes is the urge to avoid using your favorite cheesecake recipe.
+The most important tip when making mini cheesecakes is to avoid using your favorite cheesecake recipe.
 Some will work, most will not.
 Soft, creamy, fluffy batters are very nice for a large cheesecake.
 But if you try to put your batter in a mini pan it will simply fall apart and you’ll have very messy minis.
 You need a simple recipe based on brick-style cream cheese and no cream, sour cream, or anything with a looser consistency.
-The recipe I use (below) is as simple as it gets: cream cheese, an egg, sugar, and vanilla.
+The recipe I use (below) is as simple as it gets: cream cheese, egg, sugar, and vanilla.
 There’s no need to complicate things!

 I know you want to bake more than one batch of minis.
 And you might only have one pan.
 But if you rush to take them out while they’re still warm, you may end up with a mess.
 When the cheesecakes come out of the oven, let them cool a bit, then put the pan in the freezer.
 The cheesecakes will remove easily and cleanly when they’re solid and cold.
 Once they’re cold, release the edges gently with a knife.

 The best part about minis is that there’s portion control so there’s less cheesecake guilt.
 Plus you can vary up the toppings to suit all tastes.